binbandit/achroma.nvim/README.md

 ## Philosophy

 Achroma removes color as a distraction, using only shades of gray to create visual hierarchy.
 This approach reduces cognitive load and helps maintain focus on the code structure rather than syntax highlighting.

+## Colorblind-Friendly Design

+Achroma is the first truly colorblind-friendly Neovim theme.
+By using only grayscale:
+- **100% accessible** to all types of color vision deficiency
+- **No color confusion** between error, warning, and info highlights
+- **Consistent experience** for all developers regardless of color perception
+- **Pattern-based differentiation** using underlines, bold, and italic styles

+Perfect for teams with diverse visual needs or developers who want to ensure their code is readable by everyone.

 ## Accessibility